Skip to main content Skip to local navigation

 The garden’s name – Maloca – comes from the multi-family long houses built near the banks of the Amazon River.
 At the centre of each house is a communal, spiritual meeting place, and the garden’s name reflects our group’s desire to create a sense of community.

-The Maloca Community Garden was founded by Angela Simone and Karen Okamoto in 1999.
-Alongside other Faculty of Environmental and Urban Change students, they paved the way for the Maloca Community Garden to provide York University and the surrounding North York community the unique opportunity to grow and harvest food in a welcoming, non-judgmental environment.
+The Maloca Community Gardens was founded by Angela Simone and Karen Okamoto in 1999.
+Alongside other Faculty of Environmental and Urban Change students, they paved the way for the Maloca Community Gardens to provide York University and the surrounding North York community the unique opportunity to grow and harvest food in a welcoming, non-judgmental environment.

 The garden offers plenty of opportunities to attend workshops, learn about gardening, volunteer, plant, harvest, build relationships, give back to the community and, of course, socialize!
 Absolutely no experience is necessary – just an enthusiasm for getting outdoors and promoting environmentally friendly practices.